tedivm/puppet-rsnapshot/README.md

 developers define backup points as resources inside other classes.

 For example, in a mysql profile it would make sense to backup the directory where the mysqldumps get stored.
-Instead of defining that using `rsnapshot::client` it can be added directly in the mysql profile.
+Instead of attempting to define that using `rsnapshot::client` it can be added directly in the mysql profile.

 ```puppet